 State law limits the property tax rate to 1% of the full assessed value, augmented by any amount(s) necessary to satisfy general obligation bonds and/or other indebtedness approved by voters.
-In the subject's tax code area, the 2019-20 ad valorem real estate tax rate is 1.1083% of the full assessed value.
+In the subject's tax code area, the 2019-20 ad valorem real estate tax rate is 1.1209% of the full assessed value.

-In addition to the tax rate, eight special assessments affect the subject parcel.
-The taxes shown in the table include both the ad valorem taxes (\$44,032.32) and the special assessments (\$1,885.20).
+In addition to the tax rate, eight special assessments affect each subject parcel.
+The taxes shown in the table include both the ad valorem taxes (\$136,938.98 combined among the three parcels) and the special assessments (\$14,453.68 combined).